multi-learn/summit/Readme.md

 * If the script is run using more than one statistic iteration (one for each seed), it will create one directory for each iteration and store the statistical analysis in the current directory
 * If it is run with one iteration, the iteration results will be stored in the current directory

-The results for each iteration are graphs recaping the classifiers scores and the classifiers config and results are stored in a directory of their own.
+The results for each iteration are graphs plotting the classifiers scores and the classifiers config and results are stored in a directory of their own.
 To explore the results run the `Exec` script and go in `multiview-machine-learning-omis/Code/MonoMultiViewClassifiers/Results/Plausible/`

 ### Dataset compatibility